andrewrk/chem/readme.md

 #### Chemfile

 Start by looking at your `chemfile`.
-This file contains all the instructions on how to build your app.
+This file contains all the instructions on how to build your game.

-This file, like every other source file in your app, can be in any compile- to-JavaScript language (including JavaScript itself) that you choose.
+This file, like every other source file in your game, can be in any compile- to-JavaScript language (including JavaScript itself) that you choose.

- * `main` - this is the entry point into your app.
+ * `main` - this is the entry point into your game.
 Chem will use [jspackage](https://github.com/superjoe30/jspackage/) with this as the input file.
 Often this is set to `src/main`.